TidalHarley/TidalHarley.github.io/index.md

 ## <i class="fas fa-user"></i> About Me

 I am a third-year undergraduate student at **Peking University**, majoring in **Intelligence Science and Technology**.
-My research focuses on building intelligent agents that can understand and navigate the physical world through language and vision.
+My research focuses on Embodied Intelligence and Multimodal Comprehension

 Currently, I am working on: